Unlocking Your VO₂max Potential: The Key to Better Running Performance

 are the most reliable way to raise VO₂max.

-Short sprints can help beginners, but for trained runners they simply don’t provide enough sustained cardiovascular stress to create meaningful changes.
+Short sprints can help beginners, but for trained runners, they simply don’t provide enough sustained cardiovascular stress to create meaningful changes.

 VO₂ drops between reps